 I took the rug outside on Saturday to get a photo of it at this stage.
 The light was bright and clear.
 I love this time of year when things are pared down to their essentials.
 The bare branches in the trees reveal bird nests that were used this past summer and the stream out back is revealed once again.
 There is much to be seen in the winter, so get out and look for yourself!

 Yule is on Thursday.
 I love the dichotomy of Yule.
 It is the first day of winter, but the daylight will then start to increase.
 I will be sharing the longest night of the year with another group of friends.
 The holiday season has something for everyone.
 Hanukkah is almost over and next Monday is Christmas.
 I wish you a happy holiday season however you choose to celebrate.

 I hope to keep up this quick pace with my hooking projects.
 There are quite a few in the queue, which I look forward to working on.

-There’s a lot of beauty out there and in the convergence of rug hookers from all points on the map.
+There’s a lot of beauty out there and in the stark beauty of winter.